Drug Testing

 1. What is drug testing?

-2. What are the most common types of drug tests?
+2. What are the most common test types?

-Typical tests screen for THC (cannabis), cocaine, opioids, amphetamines, methamphetamines, benzodiazepines, barbiturates, and sometimes alcohol and newer synthetic drugs like fentanyl or K2.
+Most tests check for THC (cannabis), cocaine, opioids, amphetamines, meth, benzos, barbiturates, alcohol, fentanyl, and synthetic drugs like K2.

-4. How long after drug use can it be detected?
+4. How long can drugs be found in the body?

 6. Can someone cheat a drug test?

-7. What happens if a test result is positive?
+7. What happens if the test is positive?

 📞 Call: (866) 526-2873